bbcarchdev/libcluster/README.md

 libcluster<7>: * 2014f53242aa4b56b5292bb755123436 [0]
 libcluster<7>:   976f8500b22d4e7e9db3468b97d677cd [1]
 libcluster<5>: libcluster: etcd: cluster mycluster/dev has re-balanced: new base is 0 (was 0), new total is 2 (was 1)
-libcluster<7>: libcluster: re-balanced; this instance has index 0 (1 threads) from a total of 2
+libcluster<7>: libcluster: re-balanced; this instance has base index 0 (1 workers) from a total of 2
-cluster-test: cluster has re-balanced: instance index:        0 instance thread count: 1 total thread count:    2
+cluster-test: cluster has re-balanced: first worker index:         0 worker count:               1 total cluster worker count: 2
 ```

 Both instances will continue running (doing essentially nothing) until you